CityofToronto/bdit_data-sources/volumes/miovision/api/readme.md

 `start` and `end` must be separated by at least 1 day, and `end` cannot be a future date.
 Specifying `end` as today will mean the script will pull data until the start of today (Midnight, 00:00).

+If the API runs into an error, an email will be sent notifying the general error category along with the traceback.
+The logging file also logs the error.
+For some minor errors that can be fixed by repulling the data, the API will email which intersection-date combination could not be pulled.

 #### Command Line Options

 |Option|Format|Description|Example|Default|